lee-janice/lee-janice.github.io/content/reading/plato-the-apology.md

 ---
 title: The Apology by Plato
-subtitle: Reading notes on The Apology
+subtitle: Reading notes on Socrates' non-apology
 created: 2023-05-12
 updated: 2023-05-12
 layout: post